AlexsLemonade/OpenScPCA-analysis/README.md

 ## Documentation

-We have a comprehensive documentation to help you with various aspects of participating in OpenScPCA - from proposing an analysis, acquiring data, troubleshooting errors to making your first code contribution.
+We have comprehensive documentation to help you with various aspects of participating in OpenScPCA - from proposing an analysis, acquiring data, troubleshooting errors to making your first code contribution.

 Please refer to it as you work on the project.